tuftsfaminehackathon/tuftsfaminehackathon.github.io/dataset.md

 #          [Dataset](https://github.com/tuftsfaminehackathon/tuftsfaminehackathon.github.io/raw/master/data/yemen/Yemen_NutritionIndicators_2018-2021.xlsx)      |       [Glossary](https://tuftsfaminehackathon.github.io/data/Hackathon_Glossary_FFCF_v1.pdf)

 The dataset for Hackathon #1 derives from the UNICEF Nutrition Cluster in Yemen and contains monthly measures of various nutrition indicators.
+Yemen is one of the few countries with protracted, ongoing food crises for which OCHA publishes routine nutrition monitoring data.
 Detailed OCHA reports and monthly updates can be viewed [here](https://www.humanitarianresponse.info/en/operations/yemen/nutrition/documents/table).

 The scientific exercises of the hackathon are:
 - Develop a timeline of events relevant to team focus and period of the Yemen crisis (2016-present)